 Who is writing and directing the Halo TV show?

-Kyle Killen has been tapped as writer and showrunner.
+Kyle Killen was initially tapped as writer and showrunner.
 Killen’s most recent work, the largely panned Mind Games, failed to anchor an audience past its first and only season.
 His earlier and more fruitful endeavors included Fox’s Lone Star and NBC’s Awake, both sharing the same fate and lasting only one season.
 While Killen is relatively unblooded in the deep sci-fi genre, his recurring interest in theming a protagonist around facing plural realities could serve as an intriguing foundation for exploring the supernatural aspects of Halo’s far-reaching universe.